DBraun/ChucKDesigner/README.md

 1. Install Xcode.
 2. [Install CMake](https://cmake.org/download/) and confirm that it's installed by running `cmake --version` in Terminal.
 3. Find your Development Profile.
 Open Keychain Access, go to 'login' on the left, and look for something like `Apple Development: example@example.com (ABCDE12345)`.
 Then in Terminal, run `export CODESIGN_IDENTITY="Apple Development: example@example.com (ABCDE12345)"` with your own info substituted.
+If you weren't able to find your profile, you need to create one.
+Open Xcode, go to "Accounts", add your Apple ID, click "Manage Certificates", and use the plus icon to add a profile.
+Then check Keychain Access again.
 4. In the same Terminal window, navigate to the root of this repository and run `sh build_macos.sh`
 5. Open `ChucKDesigner.toe`